dougalderman/angular-pictureQuiz/README.md

             { "id": "d", "pictureAnswer": "images/John_F_Kennedy.jpg"}
 	  ],
       "correctAnswer": "c"
-    },
-	{
-      "id":      3,
-      "question": "Give the first and last name of the president who said 'Speak softly and carry a big stick'", "type":     "textShortAnswer",
-	  "correctAnswerArray": [
-		"Ted Roosevelt",
-		"Teddy Roosevelt",
-		"Theodore Roosevelt"
-	  ]
     }
   ]
 }
 ```

-As can be seen from the config object at the beginning, there are 2 configuration options:
+There are 4 configuration options:

- - randomizeQuestionSequence--if set to true, uses the Durstenfeld
-	   shuffle algorithm to randomize the question sequence.
+ - randomizeQuestionSequence--if set to true, uses the Durstenfeld  shuffle algorithm to randomize the question sequence.
 Otherwise shows questions in the order they were specified in the .json file.
- - autoSubmit--if set to true, automatically submits client's selection
-   (with the exception of short answers, which wait for user to hit a
-   submit button).
-Otherwise has user click a submit button after
-   selecting the option (with the exception of picture answers, which
-   are automatically submitted when clicked).
+ - autoSubmit--if set to true, automatically submits client's selection (with the exception of short answers, which wait for user to hit a submit button).
+Otherwise has user click a submit button after selecting the option (with the exception of picture answers, which are automatically submitted when clicked).
+ - percentGreatJob--this is the % correct that is needed to display the giphy corresponding to CSS class giphy-great-job in the results page.
+If % is below this level, then giphy-ok-job will be displayed.
+ - rightSide (optional)--set to 'giphy' to display a stream of giphys in the right side of the quiz page.
+If blank, or the option doesn't exist, the right side will be blank.
+ - rightSideGiphyKeywords (optional)--set to the keyword to use for calling the Giphy API for the right side giphy stream.
+If blank, or this option doesn't exist, giphy will default to using the keywords in the "title" property.

+###Angular Code

-It uses only front-end Javascript frameworks Angular 1.x and Angular UI Router.
+This app uses only front-end Javascript frameworks Angular 1.x and Angular UI Router, and can be served as static HTML.
 There are 3 routes and 8 directives.

 Routes: